-The hip joint is the largest joint in the body and holds the majority of our weight when we are standing.
+The hip joint is the largest joint in the body.
+It holds the majority of our weight when we are standing.
 People often think that the hip joint needs to have stability to function correctly but when look at our bodies joint by joint, we need mobility.
-We do need our joints to be stable enough to minimize many common injuries such as sprain/stains but understanding where we need mobility and where we need stability is important to decrease common aches and pains.
+We do need our joints to be stable enough to minimize many common injuries such as sprain/stains.
+But understanding where we need mobility and where we need stability is important to decrease common aches and pains.

 The hip is incredibly complicated and merits a great amount of attention with low back pain sufferers.
 Patients and doctors often only look at the pained area and believe that is the main cause.
 I have found over the years, we need to look at how all the body’s joints are functioning to determine the true cause of pain.

 What we need to understand is, tight muscles around the hip can have a direct impact on the lumbar spine.
 Most of us have heard the term “hip flexors” but do you know what muscles they are talking about, its ok…they most likely don’t either.

 The main hip flexor is the Psoas muscle (pronounced SO-as).
 It attaches to the lower segments of our spine.
 It inserts on the posterior aspect of our thigh and it is a major contributor when linking poor hip mobility with low back pain.
 Why?
 Sitting disease!
 I know, get the giggles out of your system.
 Sitting disease, as it’s known, might sound crazy, but it’s a real concern.
 Global studies show, on average, we sit 7.7 hours a day and some results estimate people sit up to 15 hours a day.